top of page

 MADE IN ITALY

-The images shown in this exhibit will be printed on 24x60” double-sided, ultra transparent floor standing acrylic panels to showcase the vibrant colors and stunning details of the photos.
-This medium offers great print fidelity and simple color management that lends itself to an impeccable finished product.
-The panels shown here were custom-made in Italy by GraphiStudio for breathtaking results.
+The captivating images featured in this exhibit will be beautifully displayed on 24x60” double-sided, ultra-transparent floor-standing acrylic panels.
+This choice of medium has been carefully selected to highlight the photographs' vibrant colors and intricate details.
+Excellent print fidelity and straightforward color management ensure a flawless final product.
+Crafted with precision and expertise, these panels were custom-made in Italy by GraphiStudio to deliver breathtaking results.

 GraphiStudio Logo